Weak approximation for cubic hypersurfaces: Approximation in the smooth locus

-From now on we assume the fibers over the points $b_{k+1}, \ldots, b_m$ are either cones over an elliptic curve or non-normal.
+From now on we assume the fiber over the point $b$ is either a cone over a plane cubic curve or non-normal.
 By Proposition \ref{prop:basechange}, at least for the formal neighborhood, we can find a ramified base change and a birational modification so that the new central fibers have du Val singularities only and the Galois group acts on the total space of the formal neighborhood.

 The next goal is to show that we can make the base change globally on the curve $B$.